purplegreen/custom-path-walk/w-5/README.md

 # custom-path-walk

 Is an App to compose and follow a custom guided walk.

-The App will be presented in the context of the exhibition Ruhr Ding: Klima at Silbersee II in Haltern am See, Germany.

-The visitors of the outdoor exhibition will be able to compose a personalized walk around the Silbersee lake.
-The personalized walkpath will be composed with a number of different slots.
-The slots can be choosen according to the charactheristics they present, like: Typology ( walk, seat, float, breathe), Category (landscape observation, introspection), Flow (relaxing, invigorating), Duration (in minutes).

-The App will allow the visitors to compose a guided walk and customize it on their personal wishes.
+The App will allow the visitors to compose a guided walk and customize it on their personal wishes choosing among a number of different slots.
 As for exhample the walk can be composed obtaining a relaxing slow pace, or by putting together a rytmathic flow.
-So that expert walker, older people, meditative types, or kids for example can all tailor their experience.

 ### start mongodb